agarrharr/awesome-cli-apps/readme.md

 - [mklicense](https://github.com/cezaraugusto/mklicense) - Create a custom LICENSE file painlessly with customized info.
 Busy people & beginner's friendly.
 - [share-cli](https://github.com/marionebl/share-cli) - Quickly share files from command line with your local network.
 - [remote-share-cli](https://github.com/marionebl/remote-share-cli) - Quickly share files from your command line with the world.
-- [moeda](https://github.com/thompsonemerson/moeda) - A foreign exchange rates and currency conversion using cli
+- [moeda](https://github.com/thompsonemerson/moeda) - A foreign exchange rates and currency conversion using CLI.
 - [wego](https://github.com/schachmat/wego) - Get the weather right in your browser or your console.
 - [mapscii](https://github.com/rastapasta/mapscii) - Terminal Map Viewer - the whole world in your console!
 - [website-popup-cli](https://github.com/sindresorhus/website-popup-cli) - Quickly watch a window in a pop up window without closing or opening another full screen window.